Nearly Optimal Latent State Decoding in Block MDPs: Beyond the -regularity Assumption

 for all $g$, such that $\Vert g \Vert_\infty < \infty$, where again the proof follows similarly as in the proof of Lemma \ref{lem:nsmix}.
 Therefore, we obtain at the end that for $\ell \in [H]$.

 \end{proof}

-Now, to further extend the above concentration to time-inhomogeneous Markov chains, we need a somewhat stronger assumption on the sequence of the transitions matrices $(P_h)_{h\ge 1}$.
-More precisely, along the assumption that all $P_h$'s are communicating and aperiodic, we also need to impose that
+Now, to further extend the above concentration to time-inhomogeneous Markov chains, we need a somewhat stronger assumption on the sequence of the transition matrices $(P_h)_{h\ge 1}$.
+More precisely, along with the assumption that all $P_h$'s are communicating and aperiodic, we also need to impose that

 where we recall that $\delta(P)$ denotes the Dobrushin coefficient of the stochastic matrix $P$ (see Definition \ref{def:dob-coef} in Appendix \ref{app:equilibrium}).

-However, observe that our results do not require the use of a concentration for time-inhomogenous Markov chain, except for our horizon-free guarantee in Theorem \ref{thm:rf1} which only needs the bounds established in Lemma \ref{lem:nsmc-var-dev} and Lemma \ref{lem:nsmix}.
-This will be left to future work.
+One observation is that our results for BMDPs do not require the use of a concentration for a time-inhomogenous Markov chain, except for our horizon-free guarantee in Theorem \ref{thm:rf1}, which only needs the bounds established in Lemma \ref{lem:nsmc-var-dev} and Lemma \ref{lem:nsmix}.
+Extension to the time-inhomogeneous case is left to future work.